litchipi/website/data/blog/rust/containers_in_rust/part2.md

 The raw patch to apply on the previous step can be found [here][patch-step2]

 # Prepare errors handling
-As a general practise it's good to take care of handling errors.
+In every kind of programming languages, it's always good to take care of errors.
-When it comes to Rust, this language is far too powerful concerning errors handling to ignore them and not exploit them.
+When it comes to Rust, you won't get out of errors handling, the compile assures it.

-I am no-one to teach how to properly handle errors, but this part will give an example of how errors can be managed in a large Rust project, and use Rust specific tools to handle them more easily.
+I am nobody to teach how to properly handle errors, but this part will give one example of how errors can be managed in a large Rust project, and use native Rust tools to handle them more easily.
+(You could also look at specific crates like [miette](https://crates.io/crates/miette) )

 ## The Errcode enum
 Let's create a `src/errors.rs` file in which we'll define the following [enum][rustbook-enum]: